 Skills and knowledge

 Mine and quarry managers need to have knowledge of:

-- knowledge of industry training
+- industry training

-- practical skills to operate and maintain machinery
+- how to operate and maintain machinery

 Mine and quarry managers:

 - often work long hours and usually do shift work, including nights, weekends and being on call